Skip to content

 .........

-For our working example, using simulated data, a valid measurement table would look like:
+For our working example, using simulated data, a valid measurement table could be:

 # Simulate with 'true' parameters